How Did The Drone Service Business Get Started?

 4. Each day, more and more companies are simply purchasing systems and training personnel to perform drone functions in-house.

 5. Many who start a drone service business have no other applicable supporting skills (photographer, video production, engineer, surveyor, NDE/building inspector, etc) or basic experience actually running a viable service business.
 What most don’t understand is owning/flying the drone is one of the least significant skills required.
 Most of the time will be spent on things like quoting, invoicing, marketing, networking, accounting and taxes for example.
 Also, operating a business on a part-time basis is a very different than making a living by putting all your chips in and becoming an entrepreneur.

 6. Drone Service Aggregators (middlemen) sign up pilots on a national level and have these same pilots compete against one another by bidding on jobs.
 These middlemen take a percentage as a finder’s fee.
 This drives down the rates potential clients are willing to pay for services to the point that in many cases, the final fee doesn’t cover the cost of doing business.

 How Has Perfect Perspectives Found Success As Ohio’s Top Drone Service Business?

 Hardly a day goes by when we aren’t asked if we have been negatively affected by the rapid increase in competition.
 We are pleased to report that we continue to gain market share.
 This is primarily due to the fact that our team has extensive commercial/industrial/entertainment/marketing/aviation business experience and relationships.
 Additionally, over the past 14 years we have developed a wide array of complimentary skills that allow us to add value and often over-deliver.
+Every day the “drone piloting” part of the job becomes a less significant piece of the final product we supply.
 We also have come to realize that most people place a high value on a known quantity they can count on to deliver quality results safely, every single time.